hirigaray/Xlambda/README.md

 ## documentation

-Here is the full list of all the function you can use from `libwm`:
+Here is the full list of all the functions provided by `libwm`:

     wm_init_xcb();
     wm_kill_xcb();